Every business begun before the Internet now faces the same challenge: How to transform to compete in a digital economy?

 About the researcher

-David Rogers, a member of the faculty at Columbia Business School, is a globally-recognized leader on brands and digital business strategy, known for his...Read more.
+David Rogers, Faculty of Executive Education at Columbia Business School, is a globally-recognized leader on digital business strategy, known for his pioneering model of...Read more.